Gouthambobby67/college_cr_bot/README.md

 - Email: tharunvariamdugu@gmail.com
 - Repository owner / developer: tharunvarimadugu

-If you want me to add more details (example commands, deployment instructions, or include the actual QR image in the repo), tell me where you'd like the image placed (suggested path: `assets/mits_qr.png`) and I will update the README accordingly.
+If you want me to add more details (example commands, deployment instructions, or include the actual QR image in the repo), tell me where you'd like the image placed (suggested path: `assets/mits_qr.png`).